Uclusion/uclusion-blog/_posts/2021-02-15-supercharge.md

 "Ready for Feedback" shown above but also "Blocked" and "Requires Input" .
 Our workflow doesn't pre-suppose any meetings.
 Meetings will happen anyway but using tools that rely soley on them ignores their costs to development.

-### Backlogs are bad but they are particularly bad for distributed work

-Gathering regularly in one room to discuss an overgrown backlog is a very poor use of time but attempting the same meeting with a distributed team is even worse.
+### Even one scheduled meeting can disturb the benefits of remote work

+Uclusion attempts an asynchronous workflow for all aspects of development.
+Closing the last TODO on a "Ready for Feedback" story alerts everyone.
+Opening a high priority bug or unassigned story generates a collaboration task to assign it.

 ![issues]({{ site.baseurl }}/assets/images/issuesCropped.jpg)

-In Uclusion a high priority bug or unassigned story generates a collaboration task to assign it.
-That notification remains until someone is assigned or the priority of the bug is reduced.
-If you want instead to discuss whether or not something should be done you can create a suggestion or question with options and collect votes or approvals.
+When you are on a [maker's schedule](http://www.paulgraham.com/makersschedule.html) it's vital to keep it empty.
+If an impromptu meeting, backed by asynchronous preparation, arises that's not the same as already facing a calendar full of meetings from the start of the day.

+[Schedule](https://calendly.com/uclusion/walk-through) some time with Uclusion and we can help you introduce these topics to your team.